 Let him or her know that the best thing to do is to just have a light-hearted attitude, enjoy their family, go with the flow and let ME do the work.

-But if he/she likes a challenge, challenge him/her to prepare some jokes to make you and your kiddos laugh!
+But if he/she likes a challenge, challenge him/her to prepare some jokes or funny stories to make you and your kiddos laugh!

 Also, remind him or her how much these photos will mean to you and how appreciative you are that he or she is willing to be such a good sport for one hour!